Omoshlawi/smart_cafteria/README.md

         Age int
     );

-    //Tip: To specify that the "Personid" column should start at value 10 and increment by 5,
-    //change the autoincrement to AUTOINCREMENT(10,5).
+    --Tip: To specify that the "Personid" column should start at value 10 and increment by 5, --change the autoincrement to AUTOINCREMENT(10,5).

-    /Syntax for Oracle
+    --Syntax for Oracle
     CREATE SEQUENCE seq_person
     MINVALUE 1
     START WITH 1